CUBRID/cubrid-manual/en/admin/admin_utils.rst

 .. option:: -d, --delete-old-repr

     You can delete an existing table representation (schema structure) from catalog with this option.
-Generally you’d better keep the existing table representation because schema updating cost will be saved when you keep the status as referring the past schema for the old records.
+Generally you'd better keep the existing table representation because schema updating cost will be saved when you keep the status as referring the past schema for the old records.

 .. option:: -I, --Instance-lock-timeout=NUMBER